farouk26/my-portfolio/README.md

 - A designated space for users to connect with me.
 - Features a user-friendly contact form for easy communication.
-- Includes social media links for additional contact options.
+- Includes socials links for additional contact options such as phone number , github and linkedIn.

 ### Navigation